-Chart 5 Like Most Peers, SCF's Capitalization Is Strong S&P Global Ratings' risk-adjusted capital ratio as of year-end 2020
+Chart 5 Like Most Peers, SCF's Capitalization Is Strong S&P Global Ratings' risk-adjusted capital ratio as of year-end 2021

-Data as of year-end 2021. ^Data as of year-end 2019.
-Source: S&P Global Ratings.
 Copyright © 2022 by Standard & Poor's Financial Services LLC.
 All rights reserved.

-At year-end 2021, SCF reported a 12.6% fully loaded Common Equity Tier 1 (CET1) ratio, down from 13.2% in 2020.
+At end-June 2022, SCF reported a 12.3% fully loaded Common Equity Tier 1 (CET1) ratio, down from 12.6% at end-2021.
 We expect SCF will maintain a CET1 ratio somewhat above 12% over the next 18-24 months, more or less in line with the group's overall target.
 We also anticipate that SCF will distribute to its parent the capital it does not need to sustain additional growth in risk-weighted assets.
-In our forecasts, we assume an approximate 55% in payouts this year and next.
+In our forecasts, we assume an approximate 60% in payouts this year and next.

 SCF's quality of capital is satisfactory and consistent with most peers, in our view.
-At end-2021, hybrid instruments represented 11% of our total adjusted capital, and its deferred tax assets 4.6%.
+At end-June 2022, hybrid instruments represented 10.5% of our total adjusted capital, and 4.4% of its deferred tax assets.